tinybirdco/clickhouse_knowledge_base/knowledge-base/docs/performance/group_by_performance.md

  - performance
 ---

-# Does the order of the columns in the group by affect the performance?
+# Does the order of the columns in the group by affect performance?

 The short answer: Yes.